Not-Juan-D/Alfred/README.md

 ***

-Furthermore, the players itself might function as a distraction to my potential users.
+Furthermore, the players itself might function as a distraction to my potential users, as stated in one of the quotes above.

 My target users are students preparing for the Korean CSAT, which requires insane levels of concentration even when you're studying for it.